CodyBontecou/blog/src/convert-reactjs-component-to-vuejs.md

 )
 ```

-The key difference here is the [template tag](https://vuejs.org/v2/guide/syntax.html), which is a key part of VueJS syntax.
+The key difference here is the [template tag](https://vuejs.org/v2/guide/syntax.html), an essential part of VueJS syntax.

 ### Lets now dig into the Timeline component - `Timeline.vue`